iorodeo/iorodeo_maple_libs/README.txt

 iorodeo_maple_libs
 ---------------------

-A collection of libraries for use with the LeafLabs Maple.
+A collection of libraries for use with the Leaflabs Maple.

 Summary: